Introduction

 Against this melting backdrop, a double-barrel paradox emerges:

-• While Western churches empty, Christianity explodes across Africa, Asia, and Latin America—more than 50,000 new believers daily[1].
+• While Western churches empty, Christianity explodes across Africa, Asia, and Latin America with more than 50,000 new believers daily[1].

 • While Western society broadly secularizes, some of its brightest minds are making the opposite journey.
 Philosophers, scientists, and cultural critics who once rejected faith are quietly returning to God.
 More recently, young men are returning in significant numbers to certain churches, creating an intriguing patchwork of decline and renewal[2].